cloud-66-internal/help.cloud66.com/_includes/how-to-guides/databases/manage-backups.md

 ### 2. Cloud 66 web UI
-Access your application detail page, and click the link for your database backup add-in.
+Access your Application Overview page, and click the link for your database backup add-in.
 This page lists your available database backups, and allows you to download and restore each one.
 Click the download icon to view the available downloads, and either download through your browser or with the command line (option 3 below).

 ### 3. Command line